-The following fields can be found in the Properties Dialog:
+The following fields can be found in the Sytem Preferences Dialog:

 Item Description Session Duration The number of hours a user's sessions should persist.
 During login, if the user has any prior sessions older than the specified number of hours, those sessions will be terminated.
 Enter 0 (zero) to disable automatic session termination.
 Allow Non-Unique This flag is used to determine if non-unique PCODE object names are allowed in a workspace.
 When this system flag is set to Yes, then multiple non-schema objects can have the same object name within a Workspace but they must reside in different physical subdirectories.
 This means they must belong to different Product Modules and different Workspace Modules as well.
 Schema object names (PDBASE, PFILE and PFIELD) must still be unique within a Workspace.
 Enable Object Backup This flag is used to determine if backups are created on each save of a WIP Object.
 Maximum Backups This value specifies the maximum number of backups that are kept for a WIP Object per user.
-Process RUN statements with no This flag is used to instruct the RUN xref-processing to attempt to resolve RUN statements with no extension to a Workspace Object.

-Item Description extension Resolve RUN statements that specify r-code This flag is used to instruct the RUN xref-processing to attempt to resolve RUN statements that specify r-code to a Workspace Object.
+Enable Security Auditing This flag is used to enable/disable logging of security events.
+Process RUN statements with no extension This flag is used to instruct the RUN xref-processing to attempt to resolve RUN statements with no extension to a Workspace Object.
+Resolve RUN statements that specify r-code This flag is used to instruct the RUN xref-processing to attempt to resolve RUN statements that specify r-code to a Workspace Object.
 Resolve RUN Value statements This flag is used to instruct the RUN xref-processing to attempt to resolve RUN VALUE statements to a Workspace Object.
+Password Options Select one or more options to enforce strong passwords.